So, you have a low credit score.

 If you’ve had a credit card for six months to a year, consider asking for an increased line of credit.
 Even if you don’t use it, an increase in credit limit is a good sign to the credit score companies who will make a note of such on your report.
 Don’t be nervous about asking and don’t feel bad if you get turned down.
 This just means they don’t feel comfortable raising your credit limit yet.
 But here’s a tip: if you are turned down today, wait a month and call back again with the same request.

 Credit card companies want to raise your credit to entice you to spend more.
 We recommend that you don’t, of course.
 Raising your credit limit looks good on your report, but if you charge that much to your card, then you are just hurting yourself.
 Ask for an increased limit and then don’t spend it.
 This helps increase your score.

 Fix Your Low Credit Score Today!

 Credit can be tricky to figure out, especially if you aren't financially-minded.
 However, it's important to keep your finances in order, or else you run the risk of your credit score crashing again.

 The easiest ways to fix your credit score involve paying off your outstanding debts and making sure you continue to pay your bills on time.
 Simple stuff, really!

 We hope you find these tips helpful.
 CASH 1 is interested in helping you out during difficult financial circumstances.
-If your credit is not so great, come see us about same day loans or online loans with no credit check and instant approval.
+If your credit is not so great, come see us about same day loans or Payday Loans in Las Vegas.